 The article itself is–as you probably guessed–a list of 10 quotes from the now famous commencement speech “You Are Not Special” by teacher David McCullough, Jr. The advertiser, HarperCollins, plugs a book by McCullough at the end of the post.

 This example came out in early June a few years ago–right around graduation time.
 And it fits very well with the kind of content you’d find published anywhere else on BuzzFeed.

-Native advertising example #3: As Big Data Grows, a New Role Emerges: the Chief Data Officer
+Native advertising example example #3: As Big Data Grows, a New Role Emerges: the Chief Data Officer

 Even though this example, which comes from The Atlantic, is clearly labeled “sponsored content” (much more clearly than the first two examples actually), it blends more naturally with The Atlantic’s other content and provides real value to the reader.